Finance for funeral professionals

 - Secured loans - £250,000 or more from 2% above base rate

 The large corporates may have an important part to play, but there will always be a need for individual service.
-There are many funeral parlours that are small, family-run businesses.
-As many as 75% still have fewer than ten full time employees.
+In the UK it's estimated that there are around 7000 funeral companies, with two-thirds of this figure comprised of independents and the rest owned by Co-Op and Dignity.
+As many as 75% of independent funeral providers still have fewer than ten full time employees.

 As an independent funeral director, you will, of course, need a wide range of skills.
 You may also need financial support to start up or buy into a business, to refurbish an existing firm. , You may also need finance to buy limousines and hearses, or buy new funeral or mortuary equipment or simply to deal with cashflow or simply to fund your tax bill.

-At Rangewell we work with both established and new funeral directors across the UK.
-We help them find the financial solutions that they need.
+At Rangewell we work with both established and new funeral directors across the UK to find finance for funeral providers.

 Getting the most appropriate funding solution will depend on your particular business needs.